iturner72/book-notes/zero_to_one.md

     sell--no matter whether you're an employee, a founder, or an investor.
 It's true even if your company consists of just you and your computer.
 Look around.
 If you don't see any sales-people, you're the salesperson.

+### 12 Man And Machine
+* 141 Everyone expects computers to do more in the future--so much more that some wonder: 30 years from now, will there be anything left for people to do?
+"Software is eating the world," venture capitalist Marc Andreessen has announced with a tone of inevitabillity.
+* 144 As computers become more and more powerful, they won't be substitutes for
+    humans: they'll be complements.
+* 146 ...after we sold PayPal in 2002...
+The next year, I pitched Alex Karp, an old Stanford classmate, and Stephen Cohen, a softwae engineer, on a new startup idea: we would use the human-commputer hybrid approach from PayPal's security system to identify terrorist networks and financial fraud.
+* 146 We already knew the FBI was interested, and in 2004 we founded Palantir, a software company that helps people extract insight from ivergent sources of information.
+The company is on track to book sales of $1 billion in 2014, and *Forbes* has called Palantir's software the "killer app" for its rumoed role in helping the goernment locate Osama bin Laden.
+* 147 In addition to helping find terrorists, analysts using Palantir's software have been able to predict where insurgents plant IEDs in Afghanistan;
+    prosecute high-progile insider trading cases; take down the largest child pornography ring in the world; support the Centers for Disease Control and Prevention in fighting foodborne disease outbreaks; and save both commercial banks and the government hundreds of millions of dollars annually through advanced fraud detection.

+### 13 Seeing Green